The Mountaintop: Productions

 The play had a regional premiere at TheatreWorks in Palo Alto, California, from March 6 to April 7, 2013.
 It was directed by Anthony J. Haney.

 The Mountaintop premiered in New Orleans, Louisiana, at Anthony Bean Community Theater from November 1 through 24 starring Anthony Bean and Monica Davis and was directed by Harold X. Evans.
 Geva Theatre Center in Rochester, NY produced the play from March 31 – April 26, 2015 starring Royce Johnson and Joniece Abbott-Pratt and directed by Skip Greer.
-The Mountaintop premiered in Burlington, Vermont, at Vermont Stage Company from April 22 to May 10, 2015 starring Jolie Garrett and Myxolydia Tyler and was directed by Cristina Alicea.
+The Mountaintop premiered in Burlington, Vermont, at Vermont Stage Company from April 22 to May 10, 2015, starring Jolie Garrett and Myxolydia Tyler and was directed by Cristina Alicea.
 In May 2016, L.A.
 Theatre Works recorded the play before a live audience at the James Bridges Theatre on the UCLA campus.
 The production was directed by Roger Guenveur Smith and starred Larry Powell and Aja Naomi King.

 The play premiered in Atlanta, Georgia, Dr. King's birthplace, at the Aurora Theatre from January 12 through February 12, 2017; under the direction of Eric J. Little, the production starred Neal A. Ghant and Cynthia D. Barker.
 The Mountaintop premiered in Abilene, Texas, at Abilene Christian University from March 2 to 4 in 2017, which starred Myles Colbert and Alisha Taylor and was directed by Laura Harris.

 An L.A.
 Theatre Works touring production of the play ran from January through April 2018, starring Gilbert Glenn Brown and Karen Malina White.
 The production was directed by Shirley Jo Finney and toured 38 cities, beginning in Wenatchee, WA, and ending in Lexington, Virginia.

 The first production of the play in Dutch took place in Amsterdam in September 2018 at De Meervaart theatre before a national tour of the Netherlands.
 Pasifika Theatre movement FCC brought the internationally acclaimed play to Auckland, New Zealand with an all Pasifika cast and director.
 The work has never been performed in New Zealand or by Pasifika actors in the starring roles.
 Starring David Fane and Nicole Whippy.
 Directed by Fasitua Amosa.
 Premiered at The Basement Theatre on 31 October 2017.

 In 2019, the Fondation des Etats-Unis situated in Paris, France hosted a performance of The Mountaintop by Katori Hall, directed by Fatima Cadet-Diaby, Artistic Director and Founder of Loline Stage & Film.
 The production featured Achille Tenkiang and Sabrina Robleh.
 The performance included French subtitles created by the students of the MA in Audiovisual Translation at Paris Nanterre University, under the supervision of Suzanne Dignan, Associate Professor in English linguistics.

+The Utah Shakespeare Festival in Cedar City, Utah performed The Mountaintop as part of their 2024 repertory season.
+Performances were held from July 13 through October 5th.
+The production featured Abdul-Khaliq Murtadha and Alia Shakira, and was performed in the intimate black-box style Eileen and Allen Anes Studio Theatre at the festival.